 A tall plant with tropical-like foliage, the canna lily produces large flowers similar to those of the iris.
 The plant is considered one of the most low-maintenance and easy to grow, offering attractive and vibrant colors in the garden.
 Both flower and foliage colors for this plant vary depending on the specific cultivar.

-These flowers grow best in full sun with moderate amounts of water, ideally in rich or sandy soil.
+These red orange flowers grow best in full sun with moderate amounts of water, ideally in rich or sandy soil.
 The plants are best grown from perennial rhizomes but can also be grown as annuals.

 Wherever you choose to plant your canna lilies, it’s a good idea to make sure it is relatively sheltered.
 When it gets extremely windy, the high winds can tear the leaves and flower petals from the plant – so consider planting your flowers against the side of a house or in another sheltered location.

-Again, canna lilies are sensitive to frost and will rot if they aren’t protected during cold weather.
 If your winter temperatures regularly drop below 14 degrees Fahrenheit, you can dig up the rhizomes or cover them with a thick layer of mulch.

 Because of these specific requirements, these plants are typically grown as annuals in cool environments.
 They love lots of heat and can tolerate partial shade but only if it’s warm enough.